Russell-Waterhouse/blog/content/post/landmines.md

 Hello, reader from the future!
 Why is my proverbial leg gone, you ask?

-I lost it many moons ago,
+I lost it many moons ago, stepping on landmines.

 Programming, as an industry, is strangely religious.
 For something that was supposedly backed by "computer science," there isn't a lot of science to be